 Only the OptionalData attribute/parameters supported by an LSMS are audited.

-Only the OptionalData attribute/parameters supported by the auditing SOA are returned to the SOA in the discrepancy notifications
+Only the OptionalData attribute/parameters supported by the auditing SOA are returned to the SOA in the discrepancy notifications.

 Audit discrepancy reports contain well formed XML strings (i.e., parse-able) representing the discrepant fields.
 Fields that are not discrepant will not be included.
-The SOA needs to parse the XML strings be able to act on the discrepancies.
+The SOA needs to parse the XML strings to be able to act on the discrepancies.

 For Modify downloads that result from an Audit: